joseech28/osticket-prereqs/README.md

 <img src="https://imgur.com/9JN7Gok.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-20. Continue Setting up osticket in the browser
-MySQL Database: osTicket
-MySQL Username: root
-MySQL Password: Password1
-Click “Install Now!”
+20. Alright, moving forward with the setup of osticket in my browser.
+First, I needed to input my MySQL Database information which includes my osTicket MySQL Username, which is "root", and my MySQL Password, which is "Password1".
+Once I have filled in the necessary details, I can proceed by clicking on the button that says "Install Now!".
 </p>
 <br />